rbtnn/vim-pterm/README.md

 This command is defined only in a terminal buffer of `:PTermOpen`.

 ### :PTermPin
-Pin the terminal-buffer to current tabpage.
+Pin/Unpin the terminal-buffer to current tabpage.
 This command is defined only in a terminal buffer of `:PTermOpen`.

 ## Keymappings
 This plugin provides following keymappings.
 These keymappings can toggle it.